 2.1.4.
 Research infrastructures (max.
 0.5 page) How is the RU currently working to maintain and develop the research infrastructures it needs (e.g., instruments, tools and supplies, support staff)?
 Does the RU use or contribute to university-level, national or international research infrastructures?
 How does the RU and its research groups manage research data?
 Suggestions for improvements?

 Our laboratory instrumentation is at this moment is adequate.
 However, it seems that recently it is more difficult to get funding to maintain and renew expensive instruments (e.g. stabile isotope analyzers, next generation sequencing equipment, pipetting robots etc.), even though there is still some possibility to get some support from the university.
 Thus, we have included also renewing laboratory instruments in our FIRI and PROFI Academy of Finland funding applications.
-Currently the RU has currently excellent laboratory facilities, including growth chambers, clean laboratory, ecological, molecular biology, microbiological and in vitro laboratories.
+Currently the RU has excellent laboratory facilities, including growth chambers, clean laboratory, ecological, molecular biology, microbiological and in vitro laboratories.
 About 20% of our basic funding is going to laboratory rents, i.e. there are some pressure to decrease these costs in the future.
 The technical staff of the RU has been decreasing during the last decade and to compensate the loss the RU has nowadays joint laboratory staff with Material Analysis Center (laboratory engineer) and Biocenter Oulu Sequencing Center (laboratory leader).
 Moreover, the research groups of RU have included costs of hiring laboratory staff in the external funding applications.
 The RU is using the university level infrastructures especially ultra clean laboratories in the Center of Material Analysis (for ancient-DNA studies), laboratory services of the Biocenter Sequencing Center (including an Illumina NextSeq 550 sequencer), and Oulanka Research Station and Krunnit field stations to facilitate field studies The RU is using the greenhouses, and experimental field sites (including open top chambers) of Botanical gardens and also the natural history collections of the Botanical and Zoological Museums.
 However, the unit is are also participating to the maintenance of those facilities (see.
 1.1.B).
 Research data has been managed in research group level and RU has been developing strategy for maintaining long-term datasets, even after retirement of the main users or collectors of these data.

 2.2.
 The RU’s academic culture, structures and processes